arthurmadecprevost/arthurmadecprevost/README.md

 Welcome here !
 I'm Arthur Madec-Prevost.
 I'm an IT student, learning code in Nantes.

+- 🔭 I’m currently working on private projects with other students.
+- 🌱 I’m currently learning more about Symfony, while learning C, C++, Java.
+- 😄 Pronouns: He/Him

 <!--
 **arthurmadecprevost/arthurmadecprevost** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.